Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 Lastly, we show that optimal designs are a distinct concept from stable sets using $Q_4$ and the lifted Hamming code $H_2'$ as an example.
 Theorem \ref{GolHoff} is a link between graphical designs and maximum stable sets.
+The Hamming code $H_r$ is a maximum stable set in the graph $Q_{2^r-1}(2)$.
 In several of the striking examples shown in \cite{graphdesigns}, the graphical designs found are maximum stable sets.
 The proof of Theorem \ref{H2 optimal} was inspired by the work utilizing maximum stable sets in distance graphs following Delsarte's linear programming bound for codes (\cite{DelsarteThesis}).
-This body of work computes upper bounds for the largest distance $d$ codes in some setting through semidefinite programming.
+This body of work computes upper bounds for the largest codes of a fixed distance in some setting through semidefinite programming.
 See \cite{VallentinSDPECC} for a more complete overview of this area.
-We find it natural to then wonder whether graphical designs are the same maximum stable sets, possibly in a distance graph, or whether optimal designs are stable sets at all.
-The lifted Hamming code $H_n'$ as described in Section 4.4 (see Figure \ref{fig:hamming lift}) is not a stable set in $Q_{2^n}$, but $\eff(H_n')$ is small.
-Moreover, we have the following optimality result for $Q_4$. \begin{theorem} The lifted Hamming code $H_2'= \{ 0000,0001,1111,1110\}$ is an optimal design on $Q_4$, and no optimal designs on $Q_4$ are stable sets. \end{theorem} \begin{proof} Since $Q_4$ has an even number of vertices, Lemmas \ref{cube lambda n} and \ref{cube odd eigspaces} imply that if $W\subset Q_4$ is such that $|W| \leq 3$, then $W$ integrates at most the first two eigenspaces $\L_0$ and $\L_4$, a total of two eigenvectors.
+We find it natural to then wonder whether graphical designs are the same as maximum stable sets, possibly in a distance graph, or whether optimal designs are stable sets at all.
+The lifted Hamming code $H_r'$ as described in Section 4.4 (see Figure \ref{fig:hamming lift}) is not a stable set in $Q_{2^r}$, but $\eff(H_r')$ is small.
+Moreover, we have the following optimality result for $Q_4$. \begin{theorem} The lifted Hamming code $H_2'= \{ 0000,0001,1111,1110\}$ is an optimal design on $Q_4$, and no optimal design on $Q_4$ is a stable set. \end{theorem} \begin{proof} Since $Q_4$ has an even number of vertices, Lemmas \ref{cube lambda n} and \ref{cube odd eigspaces} imply that if $W\subset Q_4$ is such that $|W| \leq 3$, then $W$ integrates at most the first two eigenspaces $\L_0$ and $\L_4$, a total of two eigenvectors.
 Theorem \ref{Lift Hamm} shows that $H'_2$ integrates all but the last eigenspace in the frequency ordering.
 Thus the minimal efficacy of a design on $Q_4$ is $4/10$, and $H_2'$ achieves this minimum.
-A brute force search finds 16 4-element subsets in $Q_4$ which are optimal, none of which are stable sets. \end{proof}
+A brute force search finds 16 4-element subsets in $Q_4$ which are optimal, none of which are stable sets. \end{proof} \end{section}